-The School nurse will ensure that:
+The Nurse Manager will ensure that:

-- Twice termly checks are done to ensure the kits are in good, clean condition and that the Salbutamol is in date and working - Replacement inhalers are obtained when expiry dates approach - Disposable spacers are always available - The plastic inhaler housing (which holds the canister) has been cleaned, dried and returned to storage following use, or that replacements are available if necessary.
-Before using a salbutamol inhaler for the first time, or if it has not been used for 2 weeks or more, shake and release 2 puffs of medicine into the air.
+- Termly checks are done to ensure the kits are in good, clean condition and that the Salbutamol is in date and working - Replacement inhalers are obtained when expiry dates approach - Disposable spacers are always available rinsed with warm running water, and left to dry in air in a clean safe place.
+The canister will be returned to the housing when dry and the cap replaced.

+All inhalers will be monitored and replaced as required.
 Any puffs should be documented so that it can be monitored when the inhaler is running out.
 The inhaler has 200 puffs, so when there are 50 puffs remaining, a replacement will be ordered.

 The inhaler can be reused if it hasn't come into contact with any bodily fluids.
-Following use, the inhaler canister will be removed, and the plastic inhaler housing and cap will be washed with soap, rinsed with warm running water, and left to dry in air in a clean safe place.
-The canister will be returned to the housing when dry and the cap replaced.
+Following use, the inhaler canister will be removed, and the plastic inhaler housing and cap will be washed with soap,